Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

-Budget Hotels: Budapest Ville Bed & Breakfast, Benczúr Hotel, a&o Hostel Budapest City
+Budget Hotels: Budapest Ville Bed & Breakfast, Benczúr Hotel, & Hostel Budapest City

 Vajdahunyad Castle Budapest: Located in the City Park, this castle’s architecture showcases styles from the Middle Ages to the 18th century.
 The castle hosts a variety of festivals, concerts, and the Hungarian Agricultural Museums’ exhibitions.

 A. Budapest Baths tend to get very crowded, even during the weekdays.
-It is recommended that you come in early in the morning to be able to enjoy the warm waters in lesser crowds.
+Try to come in early in the morning to enjoy the warm waters in lesser crowds.

 A. Most Budapest Baths are wheelchair accessible.
-There are also wheelchair accessible pools available at Szechenyi Baths to allow you to soak yourself in warm waters, even while being on a wheelchair.
+There are also wheelchair-accessible pools available at Szechenyi Baths to allow you to soak yourself in warm waters, even with limited mobility.

 A. If you want to spend an entire day soaking in the warm waters, book full-day access tickets to the Szechenyi baths, Rudas baths, or Lukacs thermal baths.
 If you want to explore some attractions along with the Budapest baths, book the Szechenyi combo tickets, which may include a 90-minute Danube river cruise, a visit to the Hungarian Parliament, or a visit to the Palinka museum, where you can sample the famous Hungarian spirit.